top of page

 Apr 17

-April 16th: Today’s Feature
+April 16th: Today’s Feature - Lyn Mareno, Co-founder RISE

 Lynn Moreno, originally from Bristol, moved to Easton at the age of 13 from Knowle West, giving her a unique perspective on multiculturalism in the city.
+She has experienced both the diverse aspects of Bristol as well as the segregated views that were prevalent during her upbringing.

 Apr 16

-April 15th: Today’s Feature
+April 15th: Today’s Feature - Sandra Gordon, Co-founder RISE

 Sandra Gordon embarked on her professional journey as an administrative assistant, gradually climbing the corporate ladder to eventually become the Head of site overseeing her own Call Centre.
+Managing a team of more than 350 employees in an industry predominantly dominated by males, and lacking diversity in senior management positions, was indeed a remarkable accomplishment for her.

 Apr 15

-April 14th: Today’s Feature
+April 14th: Today’s Feature - RISE

-Established in 2013, Rise is a non-profit social enterprise founded by Sandra Gordon and Lynn Mareno with the aim of addressing the underrepresentation of black businesses on the high street.
+Established in 2013, Rise, is a non-profit social enterprise founded by Sandra Gordon and Lynn Mareno with the aim of addressing the underrepresentation of black businesses on the high street.

 Apr 14

-April 13th: Today’s Feature
+April 13th: Today’s Feature - Daniel Kaluuya, Actor

 Part II - Daniel Kaluuya